joeldev/JLRoutes/README.md

 static NSString *const kJLRouteURLKey = @"JLRouteURL";
 ```

-### Handler Block Return Value ###
+### Handler Block ###

-As you may have noticed, the handler block is expected to return a BOOL for if it has handled the route or not.
-If the block returns NO, JLRoutes will behave as if that route is not a match and it will continue looking for a match.
-A route is considered to be a match if the pattern string matches AND the block returns YES.
+As you may have noticed, the handler block is expected to return a boolean for if it has handled the route or not.
+If the block returns `NO`, JLRoutes will behave as if that route is not a match and it will continue looking for a match.
+A route is considered to be a match if the pattern string matches **and** the block returns `YES`.

+It is also important to note that if you pass nil for the handler block, an internal handler block will be created that simply returns `YES`.

 ### More Complex Example ###